Faculty in the News

 The following is a list of selected media coverage for Elizabeth Ilgen Cooke.
 The links below will direct you to sites that are not affiliated with the Moritz College of Law.
 They are subject to change, and some may expire or require registration as time passes.

-The new SLS will still do lease reviews with students and cover all landlord issues, Cooke said.
-She said practicing attorneys will provide representation through the SLS.
+The new SLS will still do lease reviews with students and cover all landlord issues.
+Practicing attorneys will provide representation through the SLS.
 It's undetermined if student interns will be part of the office.

-The New York Times [Read Article] story examines the Supreme Court ruling on May 31 on a case involving some Ohio inmates, who were represented by the clinical legal program at the Moritz College of Law.
+The New York Times examines a U.S. Supreme Court ruling on May 31 involving a group of Ohio inmates who were represented by the clinical legal program at the Moritz College of Law.
 Stories below about the same case quote professor David A. Goldberger and clinical professor Elizabeth Cooke:

 - Justices rule state prisons must accommodate witches (Chicago Sun Times)